Nazmus-1225/LeYOLO/README.md

 We enable non-computer scientist to perform fast training reproducibility for their research with effortless training methods!
 </p>

+## LeNeck

+You can find the LeNeck combination with various backbones directly hard-coded within the Ultralytics environment.
+However, if you have your own backbone and training loop and want to understand/use the versatile object detectors, you can find the detailed code in the LeNeck/nn.py file.
+Using MobileNetv3 as an example, it explains how we join a backbone with LeYOLO.

 # LeYOLO installation and quickstart

 ## Install